Skip to content

 Next.js

-Varlock provides a huge upgrade over the default Next.js environment variable tooling - adding validation, type safety, flexible multi-environment management, log redaction, leak detection, and more.
+Varlock is a big upgrade over the default Next.js environment variable tooling, adding validation, type safety, multi-environment management, log redaction, leak detection, and more.

-To integrate varlock into a Next.js application, you must use our @varlock/nextjs-integration package.
-This package provides a drop-in replacement for @next/env, the internal package that handles .env loading, plus a small config plugin which extends the Next.js webpack config to inject our additional security features.
+To integrate varlock into a Next.js application, use our @varlock/nextjs-integration package.
+It provides a drop-in replacement for @next/env, the internal package that handles .env loading, plus a small config plugin that injects our additional security features.

 1. Install varlock and the Next.js integration package